Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 This is a common question that circulates around.
-And unless you talk to someone who uses the framework in the [Latios Framework Discord](https://discord.gg/DHraGRkA4n), you will likely hear misinformation about it.
+And unless you talk to someone who uses the framework in the [Latios Framework Discord](https://discord.gg/DHraGRkA4n), you may hear misinformation about it.

 1.  **No** feature requires a change in workflow, except to the functionality it directly pertains to.